Executive Management Team

 The Public Outreach program includes all District communications, media relations, press releases, special outreach initiatives, newsletters, and oversight of the website and internet presence.
 Public outreach staff identifies innovative and effective communication methods to engage with and understand the customer base, ensuring District services align with customer needs and values.

-The Engineering Department is responsible for capital project management consistent with the implementation of the District Five-Year Infrastructure Improvement Plan and Sustainability Plan.
+The department also includes the review of new water services, engineering research and analysis, and management of the Geographic Information System (GIS), and is responsible for capital project management consistent with the implementation of the District Five-Year Infrastructure Improvement Plan and Sustainability Plan.
 Specific efforts include developing project budgets, cost estimates, and prioritization schedules to meet the needs of the District over the five-year planning horizon.
 To keep costs stable and prioritize investment, Engineering focuses on maintaining, upgrading, and replacing vital infrastructure needed to ensure long-term capital asset integrity.

 WATER SUPPLY AND CONSERVATION

 The Water Supply and Conservation Department includes the following categories: Water Resources, Conservation Programs, and New Water Services.

 Conservation and efficient water use helps preserve and extend water supplies for all District customers.
 New Water Services focus on establishing relationships with new customers through the water service application process.
 The Water Resources program supports the ongoing management of water supply agreements and coordinates the District foundational resource plans, including the Groundwater Management Plan, Water Supply Management Plan (WSMP), Urban Water Management Plan (UWMP), and the Sustainability Plan.